1. Lord Wellesley became Governor-General of India in ___________.

 Explanation: He ceded Orissa and Cuttack region to the British.

-70. The Treaty of Surji-Anjangaon (1803) was signed with:
+70. The Treaty of Surji-Anjangaon (1803) was signed with___________.

 A) Baji Rao II